What Are the Gift Tax Limits in Washington?

 When your estate is passed on to your beneficiaries, the government takes a cut.
 This is known as the estate tax (or, less affectionately, the “death tax”).
 The estate tax is levied when the estate is being passed along in probate.
 Each state has an estate tax threshold, which manifests as an exemption for estates valued at less than the threshold.
 One way to get around the estate tax is to give away assets to families and friends while still alive so that the value of the estate by the time of probate is lower.
 Understanding this loophole, the government imposes a gift tax on gifts above a certain threshold.
-Read on to learn about the gift and estate tax limits in Washington and Oregon.
-For seasoned advice on planning your estate, call a dedicated Portland and Vancouver estate planning attorney.
+Read on to learn about the gift and estate tax limits in Washington.
+For seasoned advice on planning your estate, call a dedicated Vancouver estate planning attorney.

-Washington and Oregon Estate and Gift Tax Thresholds
+Washington Estate and Gift Tax Thresholds

 The estate tax is calculated based on the fair market value of all assets possessed at the time of death (the “gross estate”), less the exclusion amount and certain other estate tax deductions (the “taxable estate”).
 Property includes all assets–cash, real estate, business interests, etc.